jopareja/JoseIPareja/README.md

 ## 👋 &nbsp;Hey there!
 I'm Jose

-:eight_spoked_asterisk: I'm an aspiring android developer (KOTLIN & JAVA) who is obsessed with CLEAN architecture.
+:eight_spoked_asterisk: I'm an android developer (KOTLIN), who tries to keep in touch with MAD's skills and all the latest recommendations from Google.

 :chart_with_upwards_trend: I have a background in Business/Finance which gave me business optimization abilities.